The King of Bahrain receives the Crown Prince of Abu Dhabi in Manama

-At the beginning of the meeting, His Majesty King Hamad bin Isa Al Khalifa affirmed his pride in the deep-rooted, historical, fraternal relations that bring together the Kingdom of Bahrain and its sister state, the United Arab Emirates, and their leaderships and brotherly peoples, which are based on strong foundations of brotherhood, visions, understanding, and joint coordination.
-His Majesty stressed that the relations of the two brotherly countries are increasing.
-It has become stronger and more solid thanks to the joint keenness to develop it at all levels.
+At the beginning of the meeting, His Majesty King Hamad bin Isa Al Khalifa affirmed his pride in the established, historical, fraternal relations that bring together the Kingdom of Bahrain and its sister state, the United Arab Emirates, and their leaderships and brotherly peoples, which are based on strong foundations of brotherhood, visions, understanding, and joint coordination, stressing that His Majesty stressed that the relations of the two brotherly countries are increasing.
+Strong and solid thanks to the joint keenness to develop and grow it at all levels.

-His Majesty praised the high status enjoyed by the UAE under the leadership of His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, “may God protect him”, at the regional and international levels, and the pioneering achievements and successes it continues to achieve at various levels, in addition to its appreciated global initiatives in extending a hand of goodness and assistance.
-To serve humanity and consolidate the values of coexistence, tolerance and cooperation among peoples.
+His Majesty praised the high status enjoyed by the UAE under the leadership of His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, may God protect him, at the regional and international levels, and the pioneering achievements and successes it continues to achieve at various levels, in addition to its appreciated global initiatives in extending the hand of goodness.
+Aid to serve humanity and consolidate the values of coexistence, tolerance and cooperation among peoples.

-During this meeting, His Highness Sheikh Khalid bin Mohammed bin Zayed Al Nahyan conveyed the greetings of His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, “may God protect him,” and his wishes to his brother, His Majesty the King, and to the brotherly Bahraini people for continued progress and prosperity, and for the relations of the two brotherly countries further progress and prosperity.
+During the meeting, His Highness Sheikh Khalid bin Mohammed bin Zayed Al Nahyan conveyed the greetings of His Highness Sheikh Mohammed bin Zayed Al Nahyan, President of the State, may God protect him, and his wishes to his brother, His Majesty the King, and to the brotherly Bahraini people for continued progress and prosperity, and for the relations of the two brotherly countries further progress and prosperity.

 His Highness expressed his thanks and appreciation to His Majesty King Hamad bin Isa Al Khalifa for the constant attention and keenness that His Majesty attaches to enhancing the level of joint cooperation between the two countries.